-If you’re familiar with the philosophies of They Ask, You Answer, chances are you’ve heard the origin story following Marcus Sheridan’s struggling fiberglass swimming pool company, River Pools and Spas.
+If you’re familiar with the philosophy of They Ask, You Answer, chances are you’ve heard the origin story following Marcus Sheridan’s struggling swimming pool company, River Pools and Spas.

-Staring down the barrel of bankruptcy during the recession of 2008, Marcus and his team miraculously discovered a content marketing strategy that literally saved their business.
+Staring down the barrel of bankruptcy during the recession of 2008, Marcus and his team developed a content marketing strategy that literally saved their business.

 By obsessing over the way their swimming pool buyer thought and made decisions, they produced content that spiked search engine traffic, led to millions of dollars in revenue, and made them the most trafficked swimming pool website in the world.

-Since then, it’s become a business philosophy that has quite literally transformed organizations all over the world.
+Since then, it’s become a business philosophy that has literally transformed organizations all over the world.